m3db/m3/docs/operational_guide/bootstrapping_crash_recovery.md

 Note that on MacOS, `base64` requires the `-D` flag to decode, whereas elsewhere it is likely `-d`.
 Also note the use of `echo -n` to ensure removal of newlines if your shell does not support the `<<<STRING` pattern.

+Once the cluster is recovered, the value should be deleted from etcd to revert to normal behavior using `etcdctl del`.

 Examples:

 ```bash